pourmalek/covir2/Variable name structure.md

 #### Secondary variable names:

-Secondary variables have 2 subtypes: (1) store values and dates of peaks, (2) store a calculated daily CFR, (3) store values created for visualization of temporal succession of daily cases and daily deaths peaks.
+Secondary variables have 2 subtypes: (1) store a calculated daily CFR, (1) store values created for visualization of temporal succession of daily cases and daily deaths peaks.

-_(1) store values and dates of peaks_

-Positions 20-22 are related to values and dates of peaks (or other time points) of daily deaths and daily cases, ending in the following three characters: P??

-* Positions 20-22: P??

-* Position 20 P: Peak (or other time point)

-* Position 21 ?: Number of peak (or other time point).
-0: One peak (only one peak shown), 1: Peak 1, 2: Peak 2, 3: Peak 3, 4: Peak 4, 5: Start of plateau after peak three (in JOHN), 6: Start of increase after peak three (in JOHN), 7: Start time (of provided estimates), 8: End time (of provided estimates)

-* Position 22: V or D: Value or Date (of estimate)

-Example:

-In DayDeaMeRaA01S00V03P0D, P0D denotes "One peak, Date", and the whole variable name DayDeaMeRaA01S00V03P0D denotes Date of one peak shown in DayDeaMeRaA01S00V03.

-Example:

-In DayDeaMeRaA01S00V03P0V, P0V denotes "One peak, Value", and the whole variable name DayDeaMeRaA01S00V03P0V denotes Value of one peak shown in DayDeaMeRaA01S00V03.

-_(2) store a calculated daily CFR_
+_(1) store a calculated daily CFR_

 * Positions 4-6 read as CFR.